-Cities are built for people, and if they are well thought through they are good places to live.
+Cities are built for people, and if they are well done they are good places to live.
 This is the aim of urban design.
-Unlikely Walter Burley Griffin, most urban planners do not get a clean sheet.
+Walter Burley Griffin worked from a clean sheet.
 Urban planning is usually changing what we already have, and this means lots of stakeholders and compromises.

 Creating Places for People: an urban design protocol for Australian cities was a presentation from long ago.
 This Australian urban planning initiative started way back in 2011.
 The presentation is discussed here.
 Quality urban design is described as productive, sustainable, and liveable.
 Words are vague things, so what do we mean by “liveable”?